codesoap/pres/README.md

 sys     0m1,034s
 ```

-The resulting file will be ~3.0% larger than the original file.

 # Shortcomings
 1. Added or lost data is not handled.
 Few bytes gone missing or being
    added may be handled in the future.
 2. No in-place repair of `*.pres` files.
-3. Although the data and parity shards can take at least three bit-flips
+3. Although the data and parity information can take at least three
-   without becoming unrestorable, two bit-flips can already destroy the
+   bit-flips without becoming unrestorable, two bit-flips can already
-   metadata.
+   destroy the metadata.
-4. Changes in the filename or other meta-data are not prevented.
+4. Changes in the filename or other metadata are not prevented.

 # Comparison to similar software
 ## [darrenldl/blockyarchive](https://github.com/darrenldl/blockyarchive)